 I bought this book from one of my favourite London book dealers who told me "don't buy this - he is very controversial".
 Of course, I could not resist.
-Rabbi Menashe Adler was born in Warsaw in 1872 and died in Brighton, England on May 24th, 1959.
-He was known as an outstanding Talmudic Scholar … Continue reading Ohr Torah, by Shemariya Menashe Cohen Adler, London 1932.
+Rabbi Menasheh Adler was born in Warsaw in 1872 and died in Brighton, England on May 24th, 1959.
+He was known as an outstanding Talmudic Scholar … Continue reading Ohr Torah, by Shemariya Menasheh Cohen Adler, London 1932.

 I found my copy of this remarkable book in a Tel Aviv second-hand book shop about 40 years ago - one of my first acquisitions of Anglo-Judaica.
 There is another copy in a glass case in the Jewish Museum in London.
 The British Jewry Book of Honour was edited by Reverend Michael Adler, who was … Continue reading The British Jewry Book of Honour, Rev. Michael Adler, London, 1922

 This little book was issued officially by the British Government to Jewish soldiers who fought in the Second World War.
 It was edited by Dayan Mark Gollop, who was the Senior Jewish Chaplain to the Armed Forces.
 For more about Dayan Gollop, see my post on his copy of A Book of Jewish Thoughts here. … Continue reading Prayer Book for Jewish Members of H. M. Forces, issued by H. M. Stationery Office with the Authority of the Chief Rabbi,1940.